valerietanhx/html-and-css-capstone-project/README.md

 # HTML and CSS Capstone Project for App Academy Open
-This is a website built with just HTML and CSS as part of App Academy Open's HTML and CSS Capstone Project.
+This is a website built with just HTML and CSS as my HTML & CSS capstone project for App Academy Open's Web Development Fundamentals course.
 It is **not** a final, official personal website; rather, it has been built for the purpose of learning, as well as exploring what I would like my real portfolio website to look like.

 The requirements of the project are as follows: